Predicting where 6 top unsigned 2019 football recruits will commit

 Noah Cain, four-star RB, IMG Academy (Fla.)

-Cain is a running back with excellent balance and vision.
+Cain has excellent balance and vision.
 He’s a smart, winning football player.
 Cain has ties to LSU and Texas, and also considered Penn State heavily during the process, among others.

-Prediction: I’ve thought Cain was going to Texas since the summer of 2017, but since there’s a lot of Texas smoke involving Trey Sanders (see above), and since I know Cain and his family love Penn State, I’m switching and going with the Nittany Lions (Correct)
+Prediction: I’ve thought Cain was going to Texas since the summer of 2017, but since there’s a lot of Texas smoke involving Trey Sanders (see above), and since I know Cain and his family love Penn State, I’m switching and going with the Nittany Lions.
+(Correct)

 Will Putnam, four-star OL, Tampa (Fla.)
 Plant